FIVE MOST SURPRISING FINDS

 The Bottom Line

 The Black middle class did not begin in the 1960s.
 It began in the 1860s, the moment formerly enslaved people picked up tools and started building.
-The history that has been erased is not a history of victimhood.
+The erased history is not a history of victimhood.
 It is a history of commercial genius under conditions that would have broken any people without it.
 And the lesson is not nostalgia.
-The lesson is that the capacity to build empires is not something Black Americans need to acquire.
+The capacity to build empires is not something Black Americans need to acquire.
 It is something they need to remember — because the receipts are in the tax rolls, the city directories, and the ashes of thirty-five blocks that scared an entire power structure into reaching for matches.